-1. The intensity of the training must be higher than the fitness level of the horse
+1. The load of a training must be higher than the fitness level of the horse

 In order to build muscle, whether this is for more stamina or strength, a specific exercise has to be performed intense enough. or in other words, the existing muscles must experience a slight overload to force the body to adapt and grow to become stronger in the future.